Dimonoy/samsung-products-analysis/scraper/README.md

 # Samsung.com scraper
-The scraper utilizes "concealed" samsung.com REST API, which is used during the product catalog webpages loading.
+The scraper utilizes a "concealed" samsung.com REST API, which is used during the product catalog webpages loading.
 The key takeaways from the samsung.com API:
 - the Fetch/XHR request is performed by the client product catalog page and is unique;
 - the request parameter to specify the product category is called "product classification number" ([See the table below](#product-categories));